Skip to content

 in: header

-and the information is acquired using the JSON Web Token (JWT)
+description: Deprecated the `ORG-Authorization-Token` header.
+The value in this header is now ignored and the information is acquired using the value within the JSON Web Token (JWT).

 deprecated: true